King's College

 Jake's Gelato

-The coconut flavor at the internet-famous ice cream shop is quite popular, but personally I think the taste is just average.
-If you have the chance, you might as well go to Jannettas Gelateria in St. Andrews and try it.
-It is acclaimed as the 'best ice cream in the world' and it is absolutely true.
+The coconut flavor of this popular ice cream shop is quite popular, but personally, I find the taste to be average.
+If you have the chance, you might want to try Jannettas Gelateria in St Andrews, which is reputed to be 'the best ice cream in the world,' and it truly is.

-Local students are enthusiastic about going to this cheap and delicious pizza shop, with an average of only 5 pounds per person, which is a good value for money.
+Local students are keen to visit this cheap and delicious pizza place, with an average cost of only 5 pounds per person, which shows its good value for money.
 Although the signature eggplant pizza is not very popular, other pizzas are still worth a try.